mpetrovich/stylemark/README.md

         /*
             Static assets to copy to the output directory.

-            Key = Source path relative to `input` setting.
+            Key = Source path relative to the `input` setting above.
                   Remote URLs will be downloaded.

-            Value = Destination path relative to `output` setting.
-A value of `true` will use the same relative path as the key.
+            Value = Destination path relative to the `output` setting above.
+                    Passing `true` will use the same relative path as the key.
         */
         assets: {
             "images/logo.png": "logo.png",